symonk/pydocs/docs/source/context_managers.rst

 Context Managers: suppress
 ---------------------------

-Often it is necessary to run some piece of code and an assortment of exceptions, simplifying a ``try: except: pass`` kind of setup.
+Often it is necessary to run some piece of code while ignoring an assortment of exceptions, simplifying a ``try: except: pass`` kind of setup.

     .. code-block:: python